Recommended for investors and CFD traders speaking German and focusing on European securities

 Look and feel

-To login to WebFiliale, the platform will only ask your username and password.
-Despite this, for every executable transaction, you will either need your physical iTAN card, or a one-time generated code through flateXSecure app.
-This is also needed when you want to login to CFD-Handelsplattform to trade CFDs and FX.
+To log in to WebFiliale, the platform will only ask for your username and password.
+However, for every transaction you will need either your physical iTAN card, or a one-time generated code through the flateXSecure app.
+This is also needed when you want to log in to the CFD-Handelsplattform to trade CFDs and FX.

 You can use the following order types, including some advanced ones: